-- Conduct correspondence as directed by the President Executive Board, or the majority of the membership and shall read all correspondence or a summary thereof at meetings.
+- Conduct correspondence as directed by the President, Executive Committee, Board of Governors, or a majority of the Membership and read all correspondence or a summary thereof at meetings.

 - Assist with the preparation of newsletters, press releases, digital media, and other communications or media required for the functioning of the Club.

-- Hold delegated authority to serve as the Club’s spokesperson on behalf of the President when delegated by the President.
+- Serve as the Club’s spokesperson on behalf of the President when delegated by the President.

-- Serve as an alternate to the Recording Secretary in the event the Recording Secretary is not available to take meeting minutes.
+- Fulfill the duties of the Recording Secretary if the Recording Secretary is not available to take meeting minutes.